jhotmann/tasker-phone-modes/README.md

 bluetooth in the car, go for it.

 # TODO
-- Create setup task
-- Add ability to check for javascript updates
+- Add ability to check for javascript updates on a daily basis
-- Finalize Modes.prj.xml
-- Finish all README steps